borntofrappe/game-development/Games/Picross/README.md

 print(level:len()) -- 40
 ```

 The length considers the whitespace and new line characters.
 This is problematic in the moment you eventually want to build the grid in which the `x`s and `o`s are slotted in rows and columns.
-One solution I found is to use `gsub`, and replace every character that is not one of the two accepted literals with an empty string.
+One fix I found is to use `string.gsub`, and replace every character that is not one of the two accepted literals with an empty string.

 ```lua
 level = [[